 - When using emergency dependant leave employees must inform employers as soon as reasonably practicable of the reason for their required absence and how long they expect to be absent.
 This type of unpaid leave is intended for short periods.
 The employee will only have the right to be paid if their contract of employment provides for pay.

 - Business productivity and profit will be an issue for many employers; larger businesses might have the infrastructure and funds to cope with long-term remote working in relation to employee absences due to caring for a relative, school closures etc, but smaller businesses may not be able to survive to paying staff if there is reduced productivity.
-In this situation it may be necessary to consider alternatives such as short term working or lay-offs (see below).
+In this situation it may be necessary to consider alternatives such as furlough or short term working or lay-offs (see below).